vitaliishchudlo/steam_investment_tracker/README.md

 ## Project Status - closed

-While developing the Steam Inventory Tracker, we stumbled upon an existing software that not only matched our project's functionalities but also boasted a strong user base and ongoing support.
-Therefore, it no longer makes sense to continue the development of our own implementation.
+While developing the **Steam Investment Tracker**, I came across an already existing analogue that corresponded to the functionality and had a powerful user base.
+Therefore, it makes no sense to continue developing one's own implementation.

 <sub>This repository serves as a historical record and preserves the code and experience gained during the development of the Steam Investment Tracker project</sub>